Learning these shooting positions will help ensure you can cleanly and ethically harvest game under a wide variety of circumstances.

 Additionally, it is always a good idea to use some form of support beneath the rear of the rifle’s stock if possible.
 You can purchase a purpose built mono-pod or shooting bag for this purpose, or you can just use an old sock filled with sand or beads.
 Using your support hand, place the bag beneath the rear sling swivel and increase or decrease pressure on it to depress or elevate your muzzle.
 Using a rear bag makes the prone shooting position even more stable and a good shooter is capable of excellent accuracy when using one.

-Keep in mind that there is no “best” hunting shooting position for all situations.
+Keep in mind that, while various shooting positions are favored in different parts of the world (like shooting from the prone on a New Zealand hunting trip or standing from shooting sticks on an Africa hunting safari) there is no single “best”shooting position for all hunting situations.
 Each position has strengths and weaknesses and it is up to the hunter to choose the position that allows him or her to take the most accurate and ethical shot.